GeorgeAp/SpringBoot-MongoDB-Docker-Crud-Application/README.md

 minikube service spring-mongodb-crud-application

-this will lunch the application in your browser
+this will launch the application in your browser

 Finally, to stop, use:
 minikube stop